Steffen-Svenningsen/Steffen-Svenningsen/README.md

 # Hey there 👋 I'm Steffen!

 Welcome to my GitHub profile! 🚀 I'm a Frontend Developer aspiring to become a Full-Stack Web Developer, passionate about creating fast, custom web applications that help businesses thrive.
-I love writing code in Vue, which I find so intuitive, but I also enjoy exploring new technologies and programming languages.
+I love writing code in Vue, which I find soooo intuitive, but I also enjoy exploring new technologies and programming languages.

 ## 🚀 About Me